(4.83km)

 Starting point:

-The Priory Centre, at the junction of St Catherine’s and Colegrave Street, LN5 8DW.
-Grid reference: SK 971 694.
+Southside, at the junction of St Catherine’s and Colegrave Street

-Built on the site of St Catherine’s, a Gilbertine monastery, the Priory Centre is now a community centre.
-In the past it has also been a place of worship and more recently a DIY store.
-The Lady Chapel within the complex remains and regular services take place.
+Built on the site of St Catherine’s, a Gilbertine monastery, Southside is now a community event space.
+In the past it has also been a place of worship a DIY store.

 The Honington line opened in 1867 to quicken the journey between Lincoln and London and to serve the villages between Lincoln and Grantham.
 Use of the line declined from the 1930s due to competition from the buses and in 1965 the line was closed, except for the section serving Bracebridge gasworks until production ceased in 1971.

-South Common one of three urban commons in Lincoln.
-Recent archaeological surveys have revealed a number of features on the commons including the line of the Roman road from Lincoln to London, medieval water reservoirs serving St Catherine’s Priory and training trenches for First World War soldiers.
+South Common is one of three urban commons in Lincoln.
+Archaeological surveys have revealed a number of features on the commons including the line of the Roman road from Lincoln to London, medieval water reservoirs serving St Catherine’s Priory and training trenches for First World War soldiers.
 South Common covers approximately 80 hectares.

 Cross o Cliff Orchard was established by William Best in the latter part of the 19th century and at that time covered approximately 2 hectares.
 The fruit was picked and sold commercially until the mid 1940s.
 The orchard contains apple, pear and plum trees, some of which are rarely seen today and have wonderful romantic names like Bolingbroke Beauty and Louise Bonne de Jersey.
 It is also home to a variety of wildlife and in 2005 was declared a Local Nature Reserve.
 Owned by the County Council, much of the practical management work is undertaken by local volunteers.